bioinformatics-centre/BayesTyper/README.md

 1. Count k-mers
    1. Run [KMC3](https://github.com/refresh-bio/KMC) on each sample (set k=55 using `-k55` and include singleton k-mers using `-ci1`)
       * **Note:** Default is fq(.gz) input - bam input is enabled using `-fbam`.
+      * **Imporant:** If the reads are in bam format, the file sould also contain the unmapped reads.
    2. Create a read k-mer bloom filter for each sample from the KMC3 output using `bayesTyperTools makeBloom -k <kmc_output_prefix> -p <num_threads>`
       * **Important:** The resulting bloom filter (*<sample_id>.bloomMeta* and *<sample_id>.bloomData*) and the KMC3 output (*<sample_id>.kmc_pre* and *<sample_id>.kmc_suf*) must reside in the same directory and have the same prefix